andstatus/todoagenda/README.md

 * Backup and restore settings, cloning widgets on the same or different devices.
 * Android 7+ supported.
 Supports Android tablets.

-Note on Tasks support: As there is no unified way to access tasks created in different applications, each application needs its own implementation.
+Note on Tasks support: There is no unified way to access tasks created in different applications, so each application needs its own implementation.
 Currently supported:
 * [Tasks: Astrid To-Do List Clone v.10+](https://github.com/tasks/tasks#readme), Google Tasks can be used via it.
 * [OpenTasks (by dmfs GmbH)](https://github.com/dmfs/opentasks#readme).
 * Partially supported: Tasks of Samsung Calendar ([looks like a deprecating feature...](